Nick-Watson/northcoders_news_api/README.md

 ## Northcoders News API

 Northcoders News API is a RESTful API created in Node.js using Express.js, MongoDB and Mongoose.
 This is the back end of the Northcoders News application which provides the application content to the [front end](https://github.com/Nick-Watson/w06-northcoders-news/tree/remote-week) React components.
-The MongoDB datbase is hosted on mLabs and the API is deployed on Heroku.
+The MongoDB database is hosted on mLabs and the API is deployed on Heroku.

 API link: [https://aqueous-forest-58725.herokuapp.com/api](https://aqueous-forest-58725.herokuapp.com/api)